wiredimpact/nonprofit-board-management/readme.txt

 [youtube http://www.youtube.com/watch?v=XsXXEHAs9TU]

+= How do we list our board members on a post or page? =

+You can list out your board members on a post or page by writing `[list_board_members]` directly within your content.
+This will automatically show the name, job title and employer of each board members along with a picture if they've set one using Gravatar.

+If you're comfortable working with code, you can also customize the information that displays by copying and editing the template file located at `wp-content/plugins/nonprofit-board-management/templates/list-board-members.php` to your website's active theme.

 = How do you get more help? =

 If you have more questions you can always head over to http://wordpress.org/support/plugin/nonprofit-board-management and fill out a support request.